MicrosoftDocs/Hololens/hololens/hololens-release-notes.md

 ### Store app update from Settings

 While apps from the Microsoft Store are kept up to date automatically by the device, sometimes you may want to manually check for updates to get those app updates sooner.
-Typically, this is done from within the Microsoft Store app.
+Typically, this check is done from within the Microsoft Store app.
 However, that option is not available if the Microsoft Store is blocked in your environment.
 For such environments, you can now manually check for updates to Store apps from the Settings app under Apps -> App updates.

 IT admins are able to block or allow this page with the [Settings/PageVisibilityList policy](/windows/client-management/mdm/policy-csp-settings#pagevisibilitylist) with the URI `ms-settings:appupdate`.

-See screenshot below of the Settings app where this feature can be seen.
+This screenshot of the Settings app where this feature can be seen.

 ![Screenshot of Settings app](media/hololens-insider/microsoftteams-image-(2).png)